Employment

 Requirements:

-• Previous experience playing volleyball required; experience coaching volleyball strongly preferred
+• Previous experience playing and/or coaching baseball.

-• Strong leadership skills, and the ability to develop students
+• Strong leadership skills, and the ability to develop students.

-• Dependability, responsibility, and reliability
+• Dependability, responsibility, and reliability.

-• Enthusiasm and flexibility
+• Enthusiasm and flexibility.

 All employees hired by The O’Neal School must have legal authorization to work in the United States and must pass a pre-employment background check.